 My time in Portland also granted me an experience for which I am forever grateful, as I interned in a clinic that served the homeless, low income and underprivileged communities who suffered with primarily mental and emotional challenges.
 What I witnessed was miraculous to say the least, and this was all do to the fine placement of needles at specific energetic centers along the body.
 This experience helped me to realize the awesome power and possibilities that acupuncture offers, along with my ability to help those who suffer envision a greater possibility for life.

-Today, I am on staff at Bodies in Balance Acupuncture in Gainesville, Florida, and am accepting new patients in general practice.
+I am currently in Gainesville, Florida, and am accepting new patients in general practice.
 When I am not busy at my clinic seeing patients, I serve on Faculty at Gainesville's two acupuncture colleges - Dragon Rises College of Oriental Medicine and the Academy for Five Element Acupuncture, where I teach courses in Internal Medicine, Pediatrics, Oncology, Diagnosis and Chinese Medical Theory.